Is It Safe to Travel to Argentina in 2026?

 Solo Travelershigh

-Solo travelers in Argentina, particularly in Rosario, face heightened risks of street crime and violence due to active criminal elements in the area.
+Solo travelers in Argentina, particularly in Rosario, face significant risks from street crime and violence linked to narcotics trafficking; caution is advised when navigating urban areas alone.

 Business Travelersmoderate

-Business travelers may encounter operational disruptions in Rosario due to crime, but major cities generally have reliable infrastructure and services.
+Business travelers may encounter operational disruptions due to crime in urban areas like Rosario, but major cities generally have reliable infrastructure and services.

 Familiesmoderate

-Families with children should be cautious of health risks and crime, especially in urban areas, and ensure access to healthcare facilities.
+Families traveling with children should be aware of health risks like Hantavirus and ensure access to healthcare, particularly in rural areas where services may be limited.

 Remote Workerslow